Chadwick Boseman honored by celeb friends on his birthday – KION546

 Friends and family paid tribute to Chadwick Boseman on Monday.

-The “Black Panther” star, who would have turned 45 on Novermber 29, died in August 2020 after a private battle with colon cancer.
+The “Black Panther” star, who would have turned 45 on November 29, died in August 2020 after a private battle with colon cancer.

 A posting on his verified Instagram account showed Boseman in a photo looking out over vegetation, water and mountains.